hindmost/jquery.scrollless/README.md

 * `itemQuota` - upper limit of block height.
 May be absolute (&gt; 1) or relative value (&lt; 1).
 * `itemNestDepth` - maximum depth of nested blocks.
 * `autoRestore` - enable/disable auto-restoring feature (`true` by default).
+* `fnAnimate` - callback function has to be called to start custom animation.
+If not provided, the default animation (hide/show) will be applied.
+If provided, gets passed one argument - object containing these properties:
+  1. startPrev - start of the previous viewport.
+  2. endPrev - end of the previous viewport.
+  3. start - start of the current viewport.
+  4. end - end of the current viewport.
+  5. height - available height for the container.
+* `fnAnimateEnd` - callback function has to be called to end custom animation.
+Received no arguments.

 Bundled Plugins